 Finding new homes

-Soon after the puppies are born, we arrange a Zoom or Skype meeting (or telephone meeting with anyone who cannot manage Zoom or Skype).
+Soon after the puppies are born, if we have not met you previously, we arrange a Zoom or Skype meeting (or telephone meeting with anyone who cannot manage Zoom or Skype).
 Following that, we invite you to come and see the puppies.
-As we only arrange as many visits as we have puppies to place, we are looking for some commitment at this point in the form of a £100 non-refundable visit fee.
+As we only arrange as many visits as we have puppies to place, we are looking for some commitment at this point in the form of a £150 non-refundable visit and holding fee.
 If unfortunately we do not have enough puppies to be able to offer you one, we would let you know at this point.

 “Who will be my new family?”

 Once the puppies have had their vet check a few days before they are eight weeks old, they are then ready to leave us.
-We usually decide a date and time for you to bring them home during your visit at five weeks.
+We usually agree a date and time for you to bring them home during your visit at five weeks.
 The puppies spend a lot of time awake when they are eight weeks old so we can offer a wide choice of times for you to come.
-It is not essential for everyone in the household to come, but we hope to see the main carers.
+It is not essential for everyone in the household to come at collection time, but we hope to see the main carers.